 The GT15 Team's £1,000,000 target

-Geoff has carefully selected the team of amateur cyclists who will join him for their GT15 Tour de France, one day ahead challenge from Friday 26th June to Saturday July 18th 2020.
+Geoff will carefully select the team of amateur cyclists who will join him for their GT15 Tour de France, one day ahead challenge from Thursday 1st July to Saturday 24th July 2021.

 Each rider has committed to raising a minimum of £30,000 for Cure Leukaemia towards the team’s combined target of £1,000,000.
 The funds raised by GT15 will be invested in the national Trials Acceleration Programme Network (TAP) network.